-A walk-in tub is a bathtub with a watertight door that allows the bather to step into the tub over a low threshold to increase safety while getting into the bath.
-The door closes, the tub fills with water and after draining the bath, the person opens the door and steps out safely.
+A walk-in tub has a watertight door that allows the bather to step into the tub over a low threshold to increase safety while getting into and out of the bath.
+Getting the best tub for your needs may seem a challenge, but when you are properly informed, you’ll certainly find the best model for you.

 While many models are taller than they are wide, there are many different models and configurations available to meet the needs of almost every customer and housing situation.
 For example, there are walk-in tubs available for easy transfer from a wheelchair to the tub seat; often called slide through tubs, nearly the entire front of the tub opens to give the necessary width.